kororaproject/website/upstream/client/README.md

 # Canvas

-The Canvas project is a Korora Project initiative to simplify distribution and management of customised Korora (and Fedora) systems.
+Canvas is a Korora Project initiative to simplify the composition, distribution and management of customised Korora (and Fedora) systems.
 Canvas draws inspiration from a number of existing solutions that provide OS customisation and building including:

 * [openSUSE Build Service](https://build.opensuse.org/)
 * [Revisor](https://fedorahosted.org/revisor/), and